hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 If you remember the chapter about [definition files](https://hsf-training.github.io/hsf-training-singularity-webpage/05-definition-files/index.html), this definition file will pull the official Ubuntu image from Dockerhub, and will install Python3.9.
 In addition, it copies `index.html` on `/tmp` **inside** the container.

-When the container (or instance) starts, http. server will be executed serving a page in the port 8850.
+When the instance starts, commands specified on `%startscript` are executed.
+On this example, `http.server` will be executed serving a page in the port 8850.

 Now, let's build an image from the definition as
 ```bash